coderefinery/git-collaborative/_episodes/03-distributed.md

 Then file a pull request towards the repository where you forked from.

-Wait until we integrate all pull requests into the central repo together on the big screen.

 Here is a pictorial representation for parts C and D:

 ![]({{ site.baseurl }}/img/distributed/forking-2.svg)